Read More: The Ultimate Alaska Road Trip Itinerary (Everything From Homer To Fairbanks!)

 Psst, want to make your trip even easier?
 Try downloading the app The Dyrt for their trip planner feature.
 You can set your route and waypoints, and it will find you the best campground and gas stops along your Alaska road trip route!
-Get 10% off your subscription with our code MANDAGIES.
+Try their pro membership free for 90-days when using our code MANDAGIES90!

 How To Get To Alaska

 If you’re wondering where to start your Alaska road trip itinerary, we highly suggest starting your trip to Anchorage.

 Anchorage is the largest city in Alaska, which means you are able to easily rent a car, stay overnight in the city, and purchase any last-minute gear before you take your road trip in Alaska.